backube/volsync/docs/usage/kopia/filesystem-destination.rst

 Basic Configuration
 -------------------

-To use a filesystem destination, configure the ``filesystemDestination`` field in your ReplicationSource:
+To use a filesystem repository, specify the ``repositoryPVC`` field in your ReplicationSource:

 .. code-block:: yaml